nezhahq/nezhahq.github.io/docs/en_US/guide/services.md

 # Service Monitoring

-**The Services section is where you set up monitoring for external websites or servers using Agents.**
+**The Service section is where you configure Agents to monitor external websites or servers.**
-**Configured service monitors can be viewed on the "Services" page of the homepage, displaying the availability monitoring results for the past 30 days.**
+Once a service monitor is set up, you can view the availability results from the past 30 days by clicking the **`Service`** icon on the homepage.

+---

 ## How to Use

-To add a new monitor, go to the "Services" page in the Admin dashboard and click "Add Monitor."

-When adding a new service monitor, you need to set the following parameters:

-- **Name**: Customize a name.

-- **Type**: Select a monitor type.
-Nezha Monitoring currently supports three types: "HTTP-GET," "ICMP-Ping," and "TCP-Ping."

-- **Target**: Depending on the type you choose, the method for setting the target differs:
-  - `HTTP-GET`: For this type, you should enter a URL as the target, including `http://` or `https://`. **If your target URL is `https://`, the SSL certificate of that URL will also be monitored.
-Notifications will be triggered when the SSL certificate expires or changes.** Example: https://example.com.
-  - `ICMP-Ping`: For this type, you should enter a domain name or IP without a port number.
-Example: 1.1.1.1 or example.com.
-  - `TCP-Ping`: For this type, you should enter a domain name or IP with a port number.
-Example: 1.1.1.1:80 or example.com:22.

-- **Request Interval**: Set the interval in seconds at which the Agent requests the target.

-- **Coverage**: Select a rule to determine which Agents will request the target.

-- **Specific Servers**: Used in conjunction with the coverage scope, select Agents within the rule to exclude.

-- **Notification Group**: Choose the notification methods you have already set up on the "Notification" page.
-[Click here](/en_US/guide/notifications.html#flexible-notification-methods) for more details.

-- **Enable Fault Notification**: Choose whether to receive fault notifications for the target as needed.
-The default is unchecked.

-After setting it up, click "Add."
-Wait a moment and go to the "Services" page on the homepage to view the monitoring results.

-## Latency Change Notification

-Nezha Monitoring can monitor and record the latency between the Agent and the target server, sending notifications when there are significant changes.
-This feature helps you monitor if the server's network route has changed.

-- **Enable Latency Notifications**: When enabled, Notification will be sent if the latency from the Agent to the target server is greater than the `Maximum Latency` or less than the `Minimum Latency`.

-## Trigger Tasks on Notification

-If you need to execute tasks when service monitoring Notification are triggered, you can check "Enable Trigger Tasks" and select the pre-configured trigger tasks in "Task on Notification" and "Task on Recovery."

-## Network Latency Chart

-The TCP-Ping and ICMP-Ping monitoring types set in the Services page will automatically enable the monitoring chart feature.
-On the "Network" page of the homepage, you can view historical network latency charts.
-The data in the charts is based on the latency from the Agent to the target server.
-You can click the Agent's name to toggle the chart display.
-In the chart, you can uncheck the target server's name to hide or show the corresponding data.

-## Managing Monitors

-To manage existing service monitors, go to the "Services" page in the Admin Panel.
-Select a monitor configuration and click the icons on the right to edit or delete it.
+### Add a New Service Monitor

+Follow these steps to add a new service monitor:

+1. **Access the Admin Panel**
+   Go to the **`Services`** page and click the **`+`** button to add a new service monitor.

+2. **Configure Parameters**
+   When adding a monitor, fill in the following details:
+   - **Name**: Give the service a custom name.
+   - **Target**: Set the target based on the monitoring type:
+     - `HTTP GET`: Enter a complete URL (including `http://` or `https://`), e.g., `https://example.com`.
+       **Note**: If the target URL uses `https://`, Nezha Monitoring will also monitor its SSL certificate.
+Notifications will be triggered for certificate expiration or changes.
+     - `ICMP Ping`: Enter a domain or IP address (without a port number), e.g., `1.1.1.1` or `example.com`.
+     - `TCP Ping`: Enter a domain or IP address with a port number, e.g., `1.1.1.1:80` or `example.com:22`.
+   - **Type**: Choose the monitoring type (`HTTP GET`, `ICMP Ping`, or `TCP Ping`).
+   - **Display in Services**: Choose whether this monitor is visible to guest users (privacy option).
+   - **Interval**: Set the monitoring interval (in seconds).
+   - **Coverage Scope**: Select a rule to determine which Agents will request the target.
+   - **Specific Servers**: Specify which Agents within the coverage scope will perform the monitoring.
+   - **Notification Group ID**: Choose a pre-configured notification method from the **`Notifications`** page.
+See [Notification Configuration](/guide/notifications.html#flexible-notification-methods) for details.
+   - **Enable Failure Notification**: Optionally enable notifications for target failures (disabled by default).

+3. **Submit the Monitor**
+   Click the **`Submit`** button to save the configuration.
+Wait a few moments, then check the homepage for monitoring results.

+---

+## Delay Change Notifications

+Nezha Monitoring tracks and records the latency between Agents and target servers.
+When significant latency changes occur, notifications can be sent to help monitor network conditions.

+- **Enable Delay Notification**: Once enabled, notifications will be sent when latency exceeds the specified range (`Max Latency` or `Min Latency`).

+---

+## Trigger Tasks on Notifications

+To execute specific tasks when a service monitor triggers a notification:

+1. Check the **`Enable Trigger Tasks`** option.
+2. Configure:
+   - **Tasks on Alarm Trigger**: Select the task to execute when an alarm is triggered.
+   - **Tasks on Recovery**: Select the task to execute when the service returns to normal.

+Tasks must be pre-configured in the **`Tasks`** page before using this feature.

+---

+## Network Latency Charts

+For `TCP-Ping` and `ICMP-Ping` monitoring types, the Dashboard automatically generates network latency charts:
+- Open the details page of the target server and switch to the **`Network`** tab.
+- View historical network latency trends.
+Data is based on real-time latency statistics between the Agent and the target server.

+---

+## Manage Monitors

+To edit or delete an existing service monitor:
+1. Go to the **`Services`** page in the management panel.
+2. Locate the desired monitor configuration.
+3. Click the edit or delete icon on the right to modify or remove the monitor.